 2.11 Adverse Events

 Although adverse events are not anticipated, mild exacerbation of symptoms may occur with treatment.
 Manual therapy can sometimes have side effects such as sore neck muscles and temporary stiff or painful neck.
 In addition to weekly open-ended questioning, at the end of the trial phase, information about adverse effects of treatment will be sought from all participants using open-ended questioning.
 Practitioners will be requested to report any significant adverse event to Prof Michele Sterling.
-The usual ethics committee requirements for reporting of adverse effects will be followed.
+If this does occur, the usual ethics committee requirements for reporting of adverse effects will be followed.
+Those with elevated symptoms (from the iES-R) at baseline that remain elevated at the study's completion (after the intervention) will be referred to their GP.

 2.12 Data management and integrity